top of page

 Narandera: I Sharp 2, J Sharman 2, G Mackenzie 2, D Weir, H Rodgers, Reg Hutchins

-Ganmain: Ron Sims (capt), Clon Heath, Martin, Frank and Paddy Carroll, Frank Crozier, Harold Brown, P Ballantire, David Allamby, Alf Bean, Bill Smith, Frank Culhane, Garney Logan, Stan Cox, P Noonan, A. Brown, Jack Green, H McGrath; H. Hubbard.
+Ganmain: Ron Sims (capt), Clon Heath, Martin, Frank and Paddy Carroll, Frank Crozier, Harold Brown, P Ballantire, David Allamby, Alf Bean, Bill Smith, Frank Culhane, Garney Logan, Stan Cox, P Noonan, A. Brown, Jack Green, H McGrath; Harry Hubbard.

 Narandera: Ivan Sharp (capt), Doug Weir, Ron and Reg Hutchins, George Mackenzie, George Pattinson, Frank Malcolm, Bernie Goulding, Frank Adams, Don Cummings, Stan Day, Bill Woolnough, Jack Askwith, Alby and Jack Treloar, Jim Sharman, Jim Vincent, Harold Rodgers.